 Siteimprove is a web tool that periodically ‘crawls’ and reviews our websites and tracks misspelled or potentially misspelled words and broken links.
-Reports show on what web page and where on the page any issues can be found making it easy to make corrections using Adobe Experience Manager or WordPress.
+Quality Assurance reports emailed from Siteimprove show issues found on your site and make it easier to correct issues using Adobe Experience Manager or WordPress.

-How do I use the report?
-How do I make changes on my website?
+How do I use the report to make changes on my website?

 The Quality Assurance Page Report will open in a new tab.
 Once the page report has opened in your browser, you will see a left column labeled Issues.

 - To locate broken links on the page, click on the “Broken Links” button under the “Links” heading.
 The page will reveal broken links on your page with a RED highlighted box.